Healthy Homes Assessment Kotemaori

 Rental Property Home Assessments Kotemaori

-Rental property areas affected through Health Homes Standards.
-Healthy Homes Standards in Kotemaori include each:
+Rental property areas affected by Healthy Homes Standards.
+Healthy Homes Standard in Kotemaori include each:

 • Bedroom